rheeger/spark-stacker/README.md

 # Spark Stacker

-Spark Stacker is an advanced on-chain perpetual trading system with integrated hedging capabilities.
+Spark Stacker is an advanced on-chain perpetual trading system with integrated hedging capabilities, organized as an NX monorepo.
 It's designed to interact with multiple exchanges, implement technical indicators, and execute trading strategies with risk management.

 ## Features